azhigaylo/homebrain/README.md

 ######  2. First step it's HOST preparetion.
 Needed to setup some development and thirdparty.
 There two variant of preparation:

-           - prepare HOST for host build (CMake / DLT / Mosquitto / BuildRoot will be uploaded and builded.)
+           - prepare HOST for host build (CMake/DLT/Mosquitto/BuildRoot will be uploaded and built.)
 ```bash
            ./prepare_all.sh -i
 ```

-           - prepare HOST for target build
+           - prepare HOST for target build  (DLT/Mosquitto will be built for ARM)
 ```bash
            ./prepare_all.sh -it
 ```
            - help :
 ```bash
            ./prepare_all.sh --help